-You don't have people at a folding table handing you paper cups during your weekly long run.
+You don't have people at a folding table handing you paper cups every 2 miles during your weekly long run.
 We're confident you can adapt.

 This is partly to protect you from yourself and to give us peace of mind, but this race has a qualifying standard (like Boston, but easier!).
 In order to run this, you need to have run a half marathon in 2:15 or less in the last 2 years.
 This is not so much to keep people out as it is to make sure everyone who starts the race can finish it.
 This should absolutely not be your first half marathon.
 We just want to be confident that you'll be ok.
 We won't have people on the course ready to call a medic.

-If you finished the race in 2019 or 2020, you've automatically qualified.
+If you finished the race previously, you've automatically qualified.
 If your race result is for a different distance, don't hesitate to ask!

 We do reserve the right to cancel your registration (with a refund, of course) if we can't find evidence you've met the qualification standard.